 The "Magic" of Allspice

-Caribbean Coconut Rice: Freshly ground allspice is essential to this recipe as its warmth pairs perfectly with the rich flavor of coconut.
-This rice is used as the base for our Pineapple Coconut Fried Rice and makes a great side dish for any of your favorite Caribbean-inspired grilling recipes.
+Fresh allspice is essential to this recipe as its warm-spice notes pair perfectly with the rich flavor of coconut.
+This rice makes a great side dish for any of your favorite Caribbean-inspired grilling recipes.

 A simple syrup infused with sweet Jamaican Allspice and minty California Bay Leaves gives this refreshing Cuban cocktail a new twist with layers of complex flavors.

 We upped the coconut factor in this traditional dessert by using coconut extract in both the pudding filling and the creamy whipped topping.
 Dusting the graham cracker crust with allspice gives this southern favorite a Caribbean twist.
 It makes a great dessert for a summer backyard barbecue.

 What's your favorite way to use allspice?
 Let us know in the comments below!